sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 #### Graph Convolutional Neural Network (GCNN)

-One may wonder where does the GNN involve in our methodology, is it used to model the topology of the nodes of a particular TSP instance?
+One may wonder where the GNN is involved in our methodology, is it used to model the topology of the nodes of a particular TSP instance?

 The answer is **no**.
 The GCNN is our model which learns how to perform branching given the state of the problem (e.g., given the current state of the explored recursion tree of the branch and bound algorithm).
 Intuitively, in the pipeline graph above,